BrianLipscombe/power_standz/README.md

 * [PEP8](http://pep8online.com/)
     - Errors and warnings currently exist in multiple py files in this project, but some will hopefully be resolved upon resubmission.
 Please note, feeble attempts to fix some of these problems caused server errors after pushing to Heroku and were therefore undone, and then intentionally left in the original syntax, as provided in the Code Institute Boutique Ado walkthrough source code.

 ## Heroku Deployment
 1. Set up local workspace for Heroku
     - In terminal window type: pip3 freeze -- local > requirements.txt.
-(The file is needed for Heroku to know which filed to install.)
+(The file is needed for Heroku to know which file to install.)
     - In termial window type: python app.py > Procfile (The file is needed for Heroku to know which file is needed as entry point.)
-2. Set up Heroku: create a Heroku account and create a new app and select region.
+2. Set up Heroku: Access Heroku account and create a new app and select region.
 3. Deployment method 'Github'
     - Click on the Connect to GitHub section in the deploy tab in Heroku.
     - Search to connect with the proper repository.
     - When repository appears click on connect to connect the repository with Heroku.
     - Go to the settings app in Heroku and go to Config Vars.
 Click on Reveal Config Vars.
-    - Enter the variables contained in your env.py file. it is about: IP, PORT, SECRET_KEY
-4. Push the requirements.txt and Procfile to repository.
-    - $ git add requirements.txt
-    - $ git commit -m "Add requirements.txt"
-    - $ git add Procfile
-    - $ git commit -m "Add Procfile"
+    - Enter all necessary variables.
-5. Automatic deployment: Go to the deploy tab in Heroku and scroll down to Aotmatic deployments.
+4. Automatic deployment: Go to the deploy tab in Heroku and scroll down to Aotmatic deployments.
 Click on Enable Automatic Deploys.
 By Manual deploy click on Deploy Branch.
+5. Add, commit, and push.
+    - $ git add .
+    - $ git commit -m ""
+    - $ git push
+    - This will automatically push to Heroku

   Heroku will receive the code from Github and host the app using the required packages.
-Click on Open app in the right corner of Heroku account.
+Once the build is complete, click on Open app in the right corner of Heroku account.
 The app wil open and the live link is available from the address bar.

 ## Known Bugs

-*
+* The company logo is not as responsive on all screens as it should be.
+For instance, it appears fine on mobile screen size 320px, but then becomes off center as the screen size increases, then on the largest screen setting it is smaller than preferred.
+Attempts at fixing this were made but unsuccessful, and due to a lack of time, it was not completely fixed.

 ## Future Improvements